Vikings (TV series): Historical inaccuracies

 Lars Walker, in the magazine The American Spectator, criticised its portrayal of early Viking Age government (represented by Earl Haraldson) as autocratic rather than essentially democratic.
 Joel Robert Thompson criticised depiction of the Scandinavians' supposed ignorance of the existence of Britain and Ireland and of the death penalty rather than outlawry (skoggangr) as their most serious punishment.

 Monty Dobson, a historian at Central Michigan University, criticised the depiction of Viking clothing but went on to say that fictional shows like Vikings could still be a useful teaching tool.
 The Norwegian newspaper Aftenposten reported that the series incorrectly depicted the temple at Uppsala as a stave church in the mountains, whereas the historical temple was situated on flat land, and stave churches were characteristic of later Christian architecture.
 The temple in the series has similarities with reconstructions of the Uppåkra hof.
+Kattegat is depicted in the series as a village when in reality, it is a body of water.
+The Gesta Danorum records that Ragnar's royal lineage was stationed in a village called Lejre.

 Many characters are based on (or inspired by) real people from history or legend and the events portrayed are broadly drawn from history.
 The history of more than a century has been condensed; people who could never have met are shown as of similar age, with the history amended for dramatic effect.
 Season one leads up to the attack on Lindisfarne Abbey of 793 (before the real Rollo was born).
 In season three the same characters at roughly the same ages participate in the Siege of Paris of 845.
 By this time, Ecbert was dead and King Æthelwulf was already on the throne.
 Rollo is shown having his followers killed and fighting his fellow Vikings, whereas in history they were granted what became Normandy and continued to co-operate with their Norse kinsmen.

 Little is known about Viking religious practice and its depiction is largely fictitious.
 When Katheryn Winnick was asked why she licked the seer's hand she answered: "It wasn't originally in the script and we just wanted to come up with something unique and different".
 The showrunner Michael Hirst said, "I especially had to take liberties with Vikings because no one knows for sure what happened in the Dark Ages ... we want people to watch it.
 A historical account of the Vikings would reach hundreds, occasionally thousands, of people.
 Here we've got to reach millions".

 In the fourth episode of the second season, the bishop of Wessex is shown inflicting crucifixion as punishment for apostasy, while it had been outlawed more than four centuries earlier by Emperor Constantine the Great, and it would have been blasphemous for the Christian population.